orange-gi/DeepDiagram/README.md

 ## 📖 Usage Guide

-1.  **Select an Agent**: Use the tabs in the chat panel to switch between MindMap, Flow, Chart, or Draw.io modes.
-2.  **Describe Your Request**:
+1.  **Natural Language & Multimodal Input**: simply type your request or upload an image.
-    -   *MindMap*: "Create a mind map for a marketing strategy."
+    -   *Example*: "Create a mind map for a marketing strategy."
-    -   *Flow*: "Draw a login sequence diagram."
-    -   *Chart*: "Show a bar chart of sales data: Q1 100, Q2 150..."
+    -   *Example*: Upload an architecture diagram and say "Recreate this in Draw.io".
+2.  **Automatic Routing**: The Intelligent Router analyzes your request and selects the specialized agent (MindMap, Flow, Chart, or Draw.io).
 3.  **Refine**: You can ask the agent to modify the result (e.g., "Change the chart color to red").
 4.  **Export**: Use the toolbar to copy code or download images.